What is Inpatient Care?

 - Inpatient care is medical care while admitted to a hospital or skilled healthcare facility.

-- Inpatient care costs are covered by Medicare Part A after a deductible of $1484 is met.
+- Inpatient care costs are covered by Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. after a deductible of $1484 is met.

 While under inpatient care, patients are receiving around-the-clock health care services by doctors and nurses during their hospitalization1Cigna.com, “What is Inpatient vs. Outpatient Care“, Accessed September 7, 2021.
 When a beneficiary is enrolled in Medicare Part A, Medicare will provide coverage for their inpatient care once they max out their deductible for that period2Medicare.gov, “Medicare costs at a glance“, Accessed September 7, 2021.